NEWS & VIEWS

 We will soon be submitting our order for 2015.
 We purchase our bulk subscriptions through St. Paul's.
 The cost is $24.95.
 Those who subscribe to this magazine are not billed directly; however if you wish to make a donation to St. Paul's to help cover the cost there will be an "envelope" attached to your March News' N Views.
 For those who subscribe to this magazine, we encourage you to continue to do so.
 There are many interesting and informative articles.
 For those who do not receive this magazine and would like to, please contact the office at 519-426-1845.
 However, if you do not wish to continue the subscription, please contact the office as well.
 Now is the time to do so.

-October Lunch Bunch will take place at the Erie Beach
+November Lunch Bunch will take place at the Garden Restaurant, 16 Argyle St. Simcoe

 For those who subscribe to These Days,